 - Things that belong elsewhere in your home

 Organizing the linen closet makes it easier to put things away on laundry day.
-It also makes it easier to grab a change of sheets in the middle of the night when the stomach flu hits or when your toddler has a potty-training mishap.
+It also makes it easier to grab a change of sheets in the middle of the night.
+(Let’s face it, we’ve all been through that.)

 1. Choose ONE Way to Fold Things